secure-compilation/SECOMP/README.md

 This branch contains the extension of CompCert to compartments, which involved updating the languages, passes, and correctness proofs.
 This extension can be built into a compiler binary that can be used to compile compartmentalized C programs that can be executed.
-It also includes the automated testing infrastructure employed to validate the assumptions and expected behavior of the back-translation function.
+It also includes the systematic testing infrastructure employed to validate the assumptions and expected behavior of the back-translation function.